Skip to content

 on the second circuit, I came to the opening again.
 I found myself thinking, ‘if I was a little girl, I’d hop right out!
 I don’t want to walk this path anymore!’ and – having never until that day stepped out of the power and flow of the sacred labyrinth – I stepped out and off the well-worn path. the green grass was lush and verdant beyond the labyrinth, and the next thought that came was, ‘I wish I could do a cartwheel….’

-mind you, I have no idea what decade I last did a cartwheel in. it’s been several. but there, on that hilltop in the drops of sunshine of the day, I knew that a cartwheel was coming. in my head, it was a triumphant thing, an act of power, grace, and freedom. so I cartwheeled. and, friends, graceful and powerful it was not!
-I fell right on my face, and immediately felt embarrassed. clunky. old. adultish. it didn’t feel good.
+mind you, I have no idea what decade I last did a cartwheel in. it’s been several. but there, on that hilltop drenched in the drops of sunshine of the day, I knew that a cartwheel was coming. in my head, it was a triumphant thing, an act of power, grace, and freedom…

 this irked me, so I tried again. ‘dammit,’ I thought, ‘I can do this!’ so, I cartwheeled. or tried to.
-I fell again, pretty badly, and hurt myself a good bit. it was clear that this was not going to be the triumph my ego was so hungry for. even more irritated, I thought, ‘well, if I can’t do a cartwheel, I can at least do a somersault!’ so I did. same clumsy result – my chin bonked hard onto my chest, I got a grass stain on my beloved sweater, and felt foolish and ungainly and not at all how I wanted to feel.
+I fell again, pretty badly, and hurt myself a good bit. it was clear that this was not going to be the triumph my ego was so hungry for. even more irritated, I thought, ‘well, if I can’t do a cartwheel, I can at least do a somersault!’ so I did. same clumsy result – my chin bonked really hard onto my chest, I got a grass stain on my beloved sweater, and felt foolish and ungainly and not at all how I wanted to feel.

-at this point, I was pretty irked (and this isn’t my usual way of being, friend). here I was, trying to have this amazing liberating experience in a hard time in my life, and it was Not Going How I Wanted It To.
+at this point, I was pretty irked (and this isn’t my usual way of being). here I was, trying to have this amazing liberating experience in a hard time in my life, and it was Not Going How I Wanted It To.
 I thought, ‘okay, if I can’t do a cartwheel, and I can’t do a somersault, I bet I can at least lay on the earth!’ so I did.
 I pulled that one off – I stretched my arms and legs out spread-eagle with my tummy to the sky.

 and the tears came.